top of page

 Genomics and sex chromosome evolution of Marchantia inflexa

 Bryophytes (mosses, liverworts, and hornworts) are living representatives of early diverging land plant lineages and they provide an important landmark for comparative phylogenetics.
-Building a fundamental understanding of genomic patterns can be readily accomplished by working with bryophytes because of their small genomes, many of which contain comparatively few paralogous duplications of regulatory genes.
 Interestingly, bryophytes harbor a high proportion of dioecious species.
 Nearly half of all extant mosses, and approximately two-thirds of liverworts are dioecious, and this provides an ideal system in which to untangle the complex biology of sexual dimporphism and sex determination in plants.
 Additionally, the haploid gametophyte is the dominant life stage in bryophytes, and this offers a unique perspective on the evolution of sex-linked genes, as the female (U) and male (V) sex chromosomes are present at the same copy number (1N) as autosomal chromosomes for the majority of the organism’s life cycle and are subject to haploid selection.
 We took advantage of these characteristics to gain insight into how haploid selection shapes sex chromosome evolution and to identify genomic signatures of stress tolerance, both of which inform our understanding of early plant evolution.

 UNADJUSTEDNONRAW_thumb_2fcc.jpg